Slow Lane

 Based in Honolulu HI

-We play a mix of original music and covers such as Tom Petty, Oasis, The Byrds, Psychedelic Furs, etc. We are an experienced foursome consisting of drums, bass and two guitars plus vocals.
-About a third of our repertoire are original songs penned by me, Phil Keat (formerly of the Wofford-Keat Band), whose music has been covered over the years by Country Comfort, The Peter Moon Band, George Street, The Kingston Trio, John Feary, Konishki, 11th Hour, and others.
+We are an experienced foursome consisting of drums, bass and two guitars plus vocals.
+We play a mix of original music and covers such as Tom Petty, Oasis, The Byrds, Psychedelic Furs, etc. About a third of our repertoire are original songs penned by me, Phil Keat (formerly of the Wofford-Keat Band), whose music has been covered over the years by Country Comfort, The Peter Moon Band, George Street, The Kingston Trio, John Feary, Konishki, 11th Hour, and others.

 Below is an article by Roger Bong of Aloha Got Soul about me and my former partner: Interview: Phil Keat of Wofford-Keat – Aloha Got Soul